consher/docker_images/README.md

-A collection of my (mostly) working docker images for various software
+A collection of my (mostly) working dockerfiles for various software

 Note: SPANDAK image is not working